How Can You Help?

 WHAT IS THE GRANDMOTHERS CAMPAIGN?

 The Grassroot Grannies, launched in 2006, is part of the grandmother movement sweeping Canada.
 There are currently over 240 similar granny groups across Canada involving more than 10,000 people.
-To date over $24M has been raised through the Grandmothers Campaign.
+To date close to $25M has been raised through the Grandmothers Campaign.

 Did You Know?